-Option Description UAL_IDLE_TIMEOUT=number_of minutes Specifies the amount of time that Scalix will wait for the next active UAL command from a UAL client before assuming a timeout (PREPARE MESSAGE, ATTACH ITEM are examples of active UAL commands, and NEW MESSAGES and LIST ACK are examples of passive UAL commands).
+UAL_IDLE_TIMEOUT=number_of minutes Specifies the amount of time that Scalix will wait for the next active UAL command from a UAL client before assuming a timeout (PREPARE MESSAGE, ATTACH ITEM are examples of active UAL commands, and NEW MESSAGES and LIST ACK are examples of passive UAL commands).
 Once the timeout period has been reached, Scalix assumes the connection to the client has been lost and signs off the user of the UAL client.
-(The sign off can be delayed using UAL_IDLE_SHUTDELAY.)
+(The sign off can be delayed using UAL IDLE_SHUTDELAY.)
+If a timeout period is not specified, Scalix assumes the connection to the client is good regardless of how long it has been waiting for another command.
+UAL_IDLE_SHUTDELAY.
 If a timeout period is not specified, Scalix assumes the connection to the UAL client is good regardless of how long it has been waiting for another command.
-UAL_IDLE_TIMEOUT is used with UAL_IDLE_SHUTDELAY.
-For example: If UAL_IDLE_TIMEOUT is set to 30 minutes, and UAL_IDLE_SHUTDELAY is not set, the client is disconnected from the Server 30 minutes after the last active UAL command was issued.
-If UAL_IDLE_TIMEOUT is set to 30 minutes, and UAL_IDLE_SHUTDELAY is set to 10 minutes, 30 minutes after the last active UAL command is issued, the client displays a dialog box asking if the user wants to retain the connection.
+UAL_IDLE_SHUTDELAY.
+For example: If UAL_IDLE_SHUTDELAY.
+For example: If UAL_IDLE_SHUTDELAY is not set, the client is disconnected from the Server 30 minutes, and UAL_IDLE_SHUTDELAY is set to 30 minutes, and UAL_IDLE_SHUTDELAY is set to 10 minutes, 30 minutes after the last active UAL command was issued.
+If UAL_IDLE_SHUTDELAY is set to 10 minutes, 30 minutes after the last active UAL command is issued, the client displays a dialog box asking if the user wants to retain the connection.
 This dialog box is displayed for up to the 10 minutes specified by UAL_IDLE_SHUTDELAY.
 If the user responds within this time with a Yes, that is considered an active UAL command, and the TIMEOUT countdown restarts from the beginning.
 If the user responds with a No, the connection is closed.
-If the user does not respond within the 10 minutes, the connection is closed.
 For serial connections, UAL_IDLE_TIMEOUT is overridden by UAL_SERIAL_IDLE_TIMEOUT.
 For local UAL clients, UAL_IDLE_TIMEOUT is overridden by UAL_LOCAL_IDLE_TIMEOUT.
-UAL_INTRAY_SIZE_LIMIT= no_of_kilobytes Sets the In Tray size limit in kilobytes.
+UAL_INTRAY_SIZE_LIMIT= no_of_kilobytes Sets the InTray size limit in kilobytes.
 A value of zero (0) means no size limit.
 Set Message Store size limits using the omlimit command.
 Once you configure a limit, you must then configure the sanctions to be applied to those users who exceed it.
 If you do not configure sanctions, users can exceed their limits without effect.
-UAL_ISO7_FROM_HOST= language This option is the same as UAL_ISO7_HOST except that the character set conversion only occurs when text is passed from Scalix to the client and not when it is passed back to the Server.
+UAL_ISO7_FROM_HOST=language This option is the same as UAL_IS07_HOST except that the character set conversion only occurs when text is passed from Scalix to the client and not when it is passed back to the Server.